vzt7/canvave/README.md

 [Canvave](https://canvave.com/) is a design platform for creating image or animation.

 I used to make posters, banners, and animations by some design tools, but most of them were too confusing for me, the heavy functions and materials dazzled me.
-I really need a a simple and clear interface and operation.
+I really need a simple and clear interface and operation.
 So Canvave was born.
 You can create images/animations of any size (up to 3x resolution and 240FPS in the near future) on a simple panel.

 - 🪄 Easy for creating animations
 - 🎨 Good for any size images